nicholasjrusso/nicholasjrusso.github.io/_pages/cv.md

 Education
 ======
+* PhD in Ecology and Evolutionary Biology, University of California, Los Angeles, 2024 (expected)
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Ecology and Evolutionary Biology, University of Connecticut, 2018
-* M.S. in Jekyll, GitHub University, 2014
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)

 Work experience
 ======